Astrolog: The Next Version

 they're different, then the result of the "now" time and your system

 time differing happens.
 Note that Astrolog's default time zone only affects how

-"now" times are displayed in the program; changing it won't affect
+"now" times are displayed in the program, which means changing it won't affect

 the absolute "now" time or cause planets to move.
 The case for most